dorrajmachai/nvim/README.md

 - [Harpoon](https://github.com/ThePrimeagen/harpoon)

 This is just freaking cool.
-Harpoon allows my brain to focus just on the files I need and access them with a set of keybindings that make sense to me.
+Harpoon allows my brain to focus on the files I need and access them with a set of keybindings that make sense to me.

 - [Luaref](https://github.com/milisims/nvim-luaref)

-This is extremely useful for referencing Lua without leaving my editor
+This is great for referencing Lua without leaving my editor

 #### *Editing text*

 - [vim-surround](https://github.com/tpope/vim-surround)

-In every config I have used, I have added this pluign.
-It's extrememly uusefull1
+In every config I have used, I have added this plugin.

 - [Undo Tree](https://github.com/mbbill/undotree)